sarakusha/typed-struct/README.md

 # typed-struct

-A TypeScript utility library for creating objects that store their properties in a buffer for serialization/deserialization similar to structures in C.
+A JavaScript utility library (written in TypeScript) for creating objects that store their properties in a buffer for serialization/deserialization similar to structures in C.